Survival Fishing Tin

 What Other Items Go Into a Survival Fishing Tin

 As pictured, I don’t pack these fire-making items myself into the tin as it’s already well covered elsewhere in my pack.
 But the option is always there.
 The point is if you have any extra room, now’s the time to add any other critical items you may need.
+You can even throw in a survival fishing card, as it’s so thin and is the exact size of an Altoids tin.

 At the very beginning of the post, we mentioned material.
 You can use the survival tin to char natural material for a future tinder source.
 That’s a post of its own for another day, but it aids in repeated fire-making.